Ayrshire Scotland -

 of around 75 US dollars a-week

-wages, free passage out, expenses plus bonuses and
+wages, free passage out, expenses plus goal-bonuses and

 incentives, was no doubt ample inducement.
 Cup winning